JoshCheek/mountain_berry_fields/Readme.md

 ## TODO

 * uh... make this a real readme
-* add support for file rendering and line numbers
 * add rake task
 * release as gem
 * extract magic_comments and rspec out into their own gems